 The list goes on.

-Now that you have an idea of when and what should you animate, you can start thinking about the how.
+Now that you have an idea of when and what you should animate, you can start thinking about how.

-As any other design process, it starts from a sketch.
-Now you don’t have to animate every single frame by hand on paper.
-There are a ton of ways of sketching.
-For instance, you can use a whiteboard, or an app such as Sketchbook Pro, Photoshop.
+As any other design process, it starts with a sketch.
+Now you don’t have to animate every single frame manually on paper.
+There are tons of ways of sketching; for instance, you can use a whiteboard, or an app such as Sketchbook Pro and Photoshop.

 After you have all the requirements, you can start prototyping.
 Prototyping is a key element of UX and it gives you something to present.
-It reflects progress and motivates users to give feedbacks which are very important in reaching your goal as a designer.
+It reflects progress and motivates users to give feedback which is very important in reaching your goal as a designer.

 An animation is awesome, but how can you start creating and prototyping actual animations?

-Let’s go through a few of the many apps that are available out there.
-Some are free and some need investment, it really depends on you.
+Let’s go through a few apps that are available out there.
+Some are free and some need investment — it really depends on you.

 1. Adobe Photoshop

 Yes, Photoshop is a great tool if you want to get into animation.
-It doesn’t require that much skill to get started, in fact, once you’ve mastered the basics you’re pretty much good to go.
-In case you get stuck at one point, well the good news is You can find tons of guides out there including YouTube videos, books, forums, etc. Moreover, there is a good chance that you’ll get an inspiration for your project during one of these learning processes.
+It doesn’t require that much skill to get started; in fact, once you’ve mastered the basics you’re pretty much good to go.
+In case you get stuck in one point, well, the good news is You can find tons of guides out there including YouTube videos, books, forums, etc. Moreover, there is a good chance that you’ll get an inspiration for your project during one of these learning processes.

 2. Adobe Animate CC

 This is a real treat for animators.
-You might be wondering why not After Effects?
+You might be wondering: why not After Effects?
 While they are very look alike, Animate CCis a better choice for the web or graphic designers.
-The things you can do with it is just fantastic.
+The things you can do with it are simply fantastic.
 The limit is basically your imagination and expertise.
 Again, you have plenty of resources to learn from.

 One thing is for sure,